vetrek/pilot/README.md

 ### Swift Package Manager

-To use the Pathway library in a SwiftPM project, add the following line to the dependencies in your Package.swift file:
+To use the Pilot library in a SwiftPM project, add the following line to the dependencies in your Package.swift file:

 ```
 .package(url: "https://github.com/vetrek/pilot", from: "1.0.1"),